Before You Open a Brokerage Account

-One card gives 1.5 percent in cash back instantly on all eligible purchases, the other allows you to convert American Express rewards points into cash deposits at Schwab.
-Certain brokerage accounts at certain brokerage houses will be able to invest commission free into certain select securities including mutual funds, exchange-traded funds, and index funds.
+One card gives 1.5% in cashback instantly on all eligible purchases, the other allows you to convert American Express rewards points into cash deposits at Schwab.
+Certain brokerage accounts at certain brokerage houses will be able to invest commission-free into certain select securities including mutual funds, exchange-traded funds, and index funds.
 For small investors working on a shoestring budget, this can be a great way to save money.

 Before you open an account, you should fire up your favorite internet browser and visit the web page of each of the brokerage firms you are considering.
 If you plan on doing a lot of your research or trading online, the feel of the site is going to be almost as important as the other benefits and services offered.
 Some brokerage houses have been notorious for site outages during periods of high market volatility or trading.
 Others send brokerage account owners through a maze of recorded messages before reaching a person.

 Over the years, my family and I have had a lot of different brokerage accounts at a lot of different institutions.
 One of the things that amazes me is the quality difference in the statements produced by some firms versus others.

 For the past eight years, the primary custodian we've used is, hands down, the best.
 Whenever we open another account, I contact them and have them switch to a specific layout that isn't the ordinary default.
 This modified layout allows me to see things such as the total number of days on a per-lot basis that each position has been open, estimate the annual income from dividends and interest, and break out securities by asset class.